lishiyo/frontier-tower-coordination-bot/memory-bank/projectbrief.md

     - the original proposal poster can also ask the bot to post in the full public channel about an update, in order to clarify a question for everyone
 - in the future (v1) it should also be plugged into more context specific to you (chats with you, your own docs etc) beyond just your voting history, so it could recommend you how to vote as well

+**(Enhanced) Multi-Channel Proposal Destination (v0.5 / v1):**
+- The bot can be configured to post proposals to a single designated channel (current v0 behavior via `TARGET_CHANNEL_ID`).
+- Future Enhancement: The bot can be configured to operate with multiple authorized channels.
+Users can then initiate proposals directly within an authorized channel (with follow-up in DM), or when proposing via DM, they can select the target channel from a list of authorized channels.

 **User Stories**

 *   **As a Proposer, I want to:**
     *   Create a new policy proposal with a title, description, and a set of predefined voting options or a free-form option.
 The bot will then ask me for the voting deadline (which I can specify as a duration or an end date/time), so that the community can vote on it.
+(Note: This will use the default channel or trigger channel selection if multi-channel is active).
     *   Create a new idea generation proposal with a title and description, asking for free-form text input from members.
 The bot will ask me for the submission deadline (which I can specify as a duration or an end date/time), so I can gather diverse ideas.
+(Note: This will use the default channel or trigger channel selection if multi-channel is active).
+    *   **(New)** Type `/propose` in my project's specific Telegram channel, and have the bot guide me through adding details (like duration and context) via DM, then automatically post the formatted proposal back to that same project channel.
+    *   **(New)** When I DM the bot with `/propose`, if the bot is configured to work with multiple community channels, I want to be asked and be able to select which channel my proposal is for.
     *   Be notified when my proposal is created and when its deadline passes and results are published.
     *   Be able to add more context about my proposal to the bot (e.g., by uploading a document or chatting with the bot about it), so users asking about my proposal can get more detailed information.
     *   Be able to edit the title, description, or options of my proposal if no votes have been cast yet.